 craigslist is the classified ads of the web, broken down by city.
 Search for your model in your local craigslist, as well as those for several major cities (e.g., New York, Boston, San Francisco) You’ll quickly get an idea what average prices are, and who is still thinking their $1500 computer is still worth $1000 more than 7 years later.
 Craiglist by design is a local service, however, so selling your Mac across the country this way is not typically viable.

 PowerMax and Mac2Sell are resellers worth checking out for retail estimates of G3, G4, and G5 systems (PowerMacs, iMacs, PowerBooks and iBooks).
 For Intel-based Macs I’ve found Mac of All Trades to be a very good resource for current market values.
-These vendors buy some used systems, usually at around 65% of retail value .
+These vendors buy some used systems, usually at one-half to two-thirds of retail value .

 Average out the values you find to determine an approximate worth.
 You also to need factor in the rarity of the particular model, and the relative availability based on your location.
 Here in the Boston area there is no shortage of old computers, with many colleges, high tech companies, a vibrant local craigslist and the MIT Flea.
 But if you don’t live in a major metro area or are looking for something less common, you can wind up paying multiple times what someone else might for the same item.

 Such I suppose, is how the market works.

 As of this writing for both the Mac IIsi and the iMac G3 I’d estimate about $50 each, I see these models selling on my local craigslist regularly.
 A rev A bondi blue iMac might be worth twice that.
 A G4 Cube or PowerMac G5 can go for $250.
 If you have an working Mac 128k you can probably get $1000 on eBay.
 For a Mac Plus in a carry bag, don’t expect more than $100.
 If you have the original packaging that can increase the value.